 - A running Windows system.
 If it is the system drive that is corrupt, you will need to remove it from your computer and attach it to another PC.
 An inexpensive USB enclosure is a convenient way to attach the disk to another PC or laptop.

-- The ‘victim’ disk where you will be recovering data from.
+- The ‘patient’ disk from which you will be recovering data.

 - A destination disk where you will copy files to.

 Now, run ReclaiMe File Recovery Software.
 All you need to do is